zeta1999/korali/tests/STAT-001/README.md

 ## Description

-This test checks the sampling statistics of MCMC and TMCMC of the results taken from the tutorial folder.
+This test checks the sampling statistic of the results taken from the tutorial folder.

 ## Source